 We will pick up with this topic where we left off today in tomorrow's blog post from the attorneys with the Law Office of Bryan Fagan.

 Questions about supervised visitation and paternity?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material that we covered today, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our office offers free of charge consultations six days a week with our licensed family law attorneys.
-These consultations are a great opportunity to ask questions and receive feedback about your particular legal situation.
-We take a great deal of pride in representing people in our community just like you and look forward to being able to share with you what services we can provide for you and your family.
+Our office offers free of charge consultations with our licensed family law attorneys six days a week.
+These consultations are an excellent opportunity to ask questions and receive feedback about your particular legal situation.
+We take a great deal of pride in representing people in our community just like you and look forward to sharing with you what services we can provide for you and your family.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"

 - Divorcing from an Abusive Spouse in Texas: What you Need to Know

 - The Complete Beginner's Guide to Texas Protective Orders